return to homepage

 You'll get to see some great local shots as well . . . in Boston, the Public Gardens . . . in Cambridge, Au Bon Pain and Grafton Street Pub in Harvard Square, Dunster House at Harvard College, and the McLauren Building at MIT.
 In South Boston, Woodie's L Street Tavern, among other places . . . in Charlestown, Bunker Hill Community College.

-Disappointingly, though, many scenes in this Boston movie were actually filmed in Toronto, where production costs are lower.
+Disappointingly, though, many scenes in this Boston movie were filmed in Toronto, where production costs are lower.

 Mystic River